woojoo666/arcana-notes/notes9.md

 lodestar

+revisit 5-5-2019:
+* I've decided to stick to Axis because it feels clean and simple, whereas something like Firefly, while it has personality, would probably be better suited for a product and not a language

 ### Multi-line Braced-Blocks

 sometimes you do want to break up a braced block into multiple lines, eg in an `if (...) else` statement